Yoooi0/MultiFunPlayer/README.md

 * Supports local, DLNA, web and unc video paths
 * Soft start sync feature to prevent unwanted motion
 * Script libraries to organize funscripts in different folders and load funscripts not located next to the video file
+* Ability to link unscripted axes to scripted axes
-* Ability to link unscripted axis to a different one with optional random motion
+* Ability to generate motion for unscripted axes with motion providers
 * Smart limit on R1 (roll) and R2 (pitch) axes to limit values based on L0 (stroke) height
 * Multi funscript heatmap with stroke length visualization
 * True portable app, no files are created/edited outside of the executable folder